Harriston, Mississippi

 Harriston is an unincorporated community located in Jefferson County, Mississippi, United States.
 Harriston is approximately 1 mi northeast of Fayette and approximately 7 mi south of Lorman on Old Highway 61.

 History

 Harriston was named for General Nathaniel H. Harris, who served as the first president of the Vicksburg & New Orleans Railroad.
 James Lowe and E. R. Jones were the first settlers of Harriston.

-Harriston is located on the former Illinois Central Railroad.
-The community was incorporated in 1886 and had a post office that first opened in 1885.
-The town was disincorporated and the post office ceased operations at an unknown date.
+Harriston is located on a now-abandoned Illinois Central Railroad line.
+A post office opened in 1885, and the settlement was incorporated in 1886.
+The settlement was later disincorporated and the post office closed.

 Harriston was affected by a smallpox epidemic in the spring of 1896.

 The community was placed under quarantine in 1898 due to a yellow fever epidemic.